mauroreisvieira/mauroreisvieira/posts/build-button-component-in-react.md

 export default Button;
 ```

-Now our component allow us to use all the attributes of native`<button>`.
+Now our component allow us to use all the attributes of native`<button>` and also to use an simple text or other component inside.